openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

 In following ``table 73`` are all detected ingress connections sent to ingress pipeline.
-Since the connection was already accepted by egress pipeline, all remaining egress connections are sent to normal switching.
+Since the connection was already accepted by egress pipeline, all remaining egress connections are sent to normal flood'n'learn switching (table 94).

 ::